Optimal Communication and Key Rate Region for Hierarchical Secure Aggregation with User Collusion: Converse

 \subsection{Feasible Regime: $T< (U-1)V$}

-We start with a useful lemma which states that each message $X_{u,v}$ and $Y_u$ should contain at least $ L$ symbols even if all other inputs and \indiv keys are known. \begin{lemma} \emph{For any $u\in[U],v\in[V]$, it holds that}
+We start with a useful lemma which states that each message $X_{u,v}$ and $Y_u$ should contain at least $ L$ symbols, even if all other inputs and \indiv keys are known.
+Lemma \ref{lemma: message info lemma} serves as a basis for proving the lower bounds on the \comm and \indiv key rates.